James Harden's Success and Achievements in Timeline

 In 2014, James Harden won a gold medal as a member of the United States national team at the FIBA World Cup.

-In 2014-15, James Harden was named to the All-NBA First Team and later voted the inaugural National Basketball Players Association's MVP.
+James Harden was voted the inaugural National Basketball Players Association's MVP for the 2014–15 season.

-2015: Set Career Marks and Joined Elite Company
+2015: Career Marks in Points, Assists, and Rebounds

-On December 31, 2016, James Harden achieved a triple-double with 53 points, 17 assists, and 16 rebounds in a 129–122 victory against the New York Knicks.
-He became the first player in NBA history to record a 50–15–15 stat line, tying Wilt Chamberlain for the most points in a triple-double.
+On December 31, 2016, James Harden achieved a triple-double, scoring 53 points, providing 17 assists, and securing 16 rebounds in a 129–122 victory over the New York Knicks.
+This performance marked him as the first NBA player ever to reach a 50–15–15 stat line.
+He equaled Wilt Chamberlain's record for the most points in a triple-double, set career highs in points and three-pointers, and matched his assist record, marking his 17th career triple-double and fourth 50-point game.

-On January 30, 2018, James Harden became the first player in NBA history to score 60 points as part of a triple-double, finishing with 10 rebounds and 11 assists in a 114-107 win over the Orlando Magic.
-He also broke Houston's single-game scoring record.
+On January 30, 2018, James Harden made NBA history by becoming the first player to score 60 points as part of a triple-double, with 10 rebounds and 11 assists, in a 114–107 win over the Orlando Magic.
+He also broke Houston's single-game scoring record, surpassing Calvin Murphy's 57 points from 1978.

 2018: Named NBA Most Valuable Player

-In 2018, James Harden was named the NBA Most Valuable Player while playing for the Houston Rockets, and led the team to the Western Conference Finals.
+In 2018, James Harden was named the NBA Most Valuable Player while playing for the Houston Rockets and leading them to the Western Conference Finals.

 October 30, 2019: Harden Scores 59 Points Against Wizards

-On October 30, 2019, James Harden scored 59 points with nine assists in a 159–158 win against the Washington Wizards.
-This extended his streak of 50-point games in 6 straight seasons.
+On October 30, 2019, James Harden scored 59 points on 18–32 shooting from the field, along with nine assists, in a 159–158 win against the Washington Wizards, bringing him two points away from his career-high.
+This game extended his streak of having a 50-point game in 6 straight seasons.

 November 11, 2019: Harden Named Western Conference Player of the Week

-On November 11, 2019, James Harden was named the Western Conference Player of the Week after averaging 40.7 points, 9.3 assists, and 8.0 rebounds in three games, leading the Rockets to a 3-0 record.
+On November 11, 2019, James Harden was named the Western Conference's Player of the Week after the Rockets went 3–0.
+Harden recorded a double-double in each game and averaged 40.7 points.

 November 30, 2019: Harden Scores 60 Points Against Hawks

-On December 21, 2019, James Harden surpassed Elgin Baylor for the most 40-point games in NBA history during a 139–125 win against the Phoenix Suns.
+On December 21, 2019, James Harden surpassed Elgin Baylor for the most 40-point games in NBA history, scoring 40 points in a 139–125 win against the Phoenix Suns.

-October 22, 2021: Passes Kyle Korver on all-time three-pointers made list
+October 22, 2021: Harden passes Korver for fourth in three-pointers made

-On October 22, 2021, James Harden scored 20 points with seven rebounds and eight assists in a win over the Philadelphia 76ers, surpassing Kyle Korver for fourth on the all-time list of three-pointers made.
+On October 22, 2021, James Harden recorded 20 points, seven rebounds and eight assists in a win against the Philadelphia 76ers, surpassing Kyle Korver for fourth place on the all-time three-pointers made list.

 2021: Named to NBA 75th Anniversary Team

-In 2021, James Harden was honored as one of the league's top 75 players of all time by being named to the NBA 75th Anniversary Team.
+In 2021, James Harden was named to the NBA 75th Anniversary Team, honoring him as one of the league's top 75 players.

-November 2, 2024: Ties Wilt Chamberlain for seventh in career triple-doubles
+November 2, 2024: Harden ties Wilt Chamberlain for seventh in career triple-doubles

-On January 30, 2025, James Harden was selected as a reserve for the 2025 NBA All-Star Game, marking his eleventh All-Star selection.
+On January 30, 2025, James Harden was named as reserve for the 2025 NBA All-Star Game, marking his eleventh selection.

 2025: Named to 11th All-Star Game